On Distributionally Robust Multistage Convex Optimization: Data-driven Models and Performance

 For the experiments, we consider \(J=5\) products, \(T=10\) stages, and the period \(\tau=5\).
 The price uncertainty has parameters \(C_0=1\), \(C_1=5\), \(\bar{C}=0.1\), and \(\ubar{C}=0.001\).
 We choose the demand parameters \(D_0=5\) and \(\bar{D}=10\).
 The inventory and holding costs are \(C_j^H=1\) and \(C_j^B=10\), and the rejection costs are \(C_j^r=100\), for each \(j\in\calJ\).
 The bounds are set to \(B^c=15\), \(B_j^a=10\), \(B_j^b=20\), \(B_j^{l,-}=20\), and \(B_j^{l,+}=20\) for each \(j\in\calJ\).
 The Wasserstein radii in the DR-MCO models are set relatively with respect to \(\hat{d}_t\) defined in~\eqref{eq:RelativeWassersteinRadiusEstimation}.
 The baseline MSCO models are constructed in the same way as described in Section~\ref{sec:InventoryUncertainDemand}.
 We do not consider the baseline MRCO model here as the uncertainty set \(\Xi_t\) is unbounded.

 We plot the in-sample objective costs and out-of-sample mean evaluation costs in Figure~\ref{fig:SupplyPlot} (and Figures~\ref{fig:SupplyPlot1} and~\ref{fig:SupplyPlot2} in Section~\ref{sec:SupplementalResults}).
-The label \(\mathrm{Nominal}\) refers to the nominal risk-neutral MSCO model using the empirical probability measures \(\hat{\nu}_t\); \(\mathrm{Wass}(\gamma)\) refers to the Wasserstein DR-MCO model with radius \(\rho_{t,0}=\gamma\cdot\hat{d}_t\) in each stage \(t\ge 2\); and \(\mathrm{CVaR}(\alpha,\beta)\) refers to the CVaR risk-averse MSCO model with parameters \(\alpha\) and \(\beta\).
+The label \(\mathrm{Nominal}\) refers to the nominal risk-neutral MSCO model using the empirical probability measures \(\hat{\nu}_t\); \(\mathrm{Wass}(\gamma)\) and \(\mathrm{RWass}(\gamma)\) refer to the DR-MCO models with Wasserstein and restricted Wasserstein ambiguity sets, in which the radius \(\rho_{t,0}=\gamma\cdot\hat{d}_t\) in each stage \(t\ge 2\), respectively; and \(\mathrm{CVaR}(\alpha,\beta)\) refers to the CVaR risk-averse MSCO model with parameters \(\alpha\) and \(\beta\).
 As the uncertainty vectors now have an unbounded support, the robust model is no longer applicable.
 We see that in all cases, the in-sample objective cost grows linearly with respect to the Wasserstein distance, as predicted by Theorem~\ref{thm:InSampleConservatism}.